Wiznet/SNMP_LPC11E36_LPCXpresso/README.md

 </p>

 ## How to Use
 This library supports only SNMP version 1.
-Supports PDU as follows. (will be updated)
+Supports PDU as follows.
   - GetRequest-PDU
   - GetNextRequest-PDU
   - GetResponse-PDU